eciggaar/devops-workshop/openshift/4-TrafficManagement.md

     ![canary](images/canary.png)

-    With "Set Traffic Distribution" you can actually change the distribution without modifying and redeploying the YAML file.
+    Note that with "Set Traffic Distribution" you can actually change the distribution without modifying and redeploying the YAML file.

 1. Open the Route in your Browser and click refresh multiple times.
 You will see output of both revisions, `v1` will show up more often than `v2` though (75 % vs. 25 %).